samyouaret/permission-manager-proposal/README.md

 ### Validation ❗ ❗

-To validate Usability of this permission management system, we need to implement three storages types:
+To validate Usability of this permission management system, we need to implement some of these storages types:

 1. InMemoryStorage.
 2. SQl Storage.